TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

     #
-    # Signals need to be contained in a QObject or subclass in order to be correctly
+    # Signals need to be contained in a QObject or subkundi in order to be correctly
     # initialized.
     #
-    class Signaller(QtCore.QObject):
+    kundi Signaller(QtCore.QObject):
         signal = Signal(str, logging.LogRecord)

     #